MicrosoftDocs/common-data-model-and-service/common-data-model/media-accelerator.md

 ## Additional resources

-- Download the Dynamics 365 Media and Communications Accelerator from [AppSource](https://appsource.microsoft.com/marketplace/apps?search=Dynamics%20365%20Accelerator&page=1).
+- Download the Dynamics 365 media and communications accelerator from [AppSource](https://appsource.microsoft.com/marketplace/apps?search=Dynamics%20365%20Accelerator&page=1).
-- The Media data model, solutions, data samples, Power BI examples, SDK extensions, and more are provided as part of the open-source creative license and available on [GitHub](https://github.com/microsoft/Industry-Accelerator-Media).
+- The media data model, solutions, data samples, Power BI examples, SDK extensions, and more are provided as part of the open-source creative license and available on [GitHub](https://github.com/microsoft/Industry-Accelerator-Media).
 - [Additional topics about the accelerators](https://aka.ms/cdmengage).

 ## Connect and share feedback